Oracle Cloud (OKE)

 DNS & Load Balancer:

-Private DNS Zone – Attach to VCN
+Private DNS Zone – Attach to Virtual Cloud Network(VCN)

 Create DNS A Record for Load Balancer